-Penedo is an amusing Brazilian village with a unique history.
-Penedo used to be a Finnish colony, and many influences from Finland are still visible in Penedo.
+Penedo, Brazil, is a village with a unique history.
+Penedo used to be a Finnish colony, and Finnish influence is still present in the area.

 Santa Claus, Finnish folk dancing and Christmas cookies in the middle of Brazil?
 Located between Rio de Janeiro and Sao Paulo, Penedo is a Brazilian tourist sight like no other.